-Туре Form Terms Cash Base Salary Competitively market-based Cash Annual Incentive Compensation Based on achievement of performance goals Cash Discretionary Bonuses Based on specific individual achievements beyond those of the performance goals included in the annual incentive compensation calculations, subject to approval by the Executive Compensation Committee Equity Long-term Incentive Awards Equity awards include a mix of time-based awards and performance-based awards based on goals that span over a combination of a three-year cumulative period or three one-year periods, both the time-based and performance-based awards with three-year vesting periods (1) Other Limited Perquisites Primarily the reimbursement of certain life and disability (or equivalent) policies for the benefit of NEOs and their families and auto allowance for certain NEOs
+Туре Form Terms Cash Base Salary Competitively market-based.
+Cash Annual Incentive Compensation Based on achievement of performance goals that align with the Company's annual objectives.
+Cash Discretionary Bonuses Based on specific individual achievements beyond those of the performance goals included in the annual incentive compensation program, subject to approval by the Executive Compensation Committee.
+Equity Long-term Incentive Awards Equity awards include a mix of time-based awards and performance-based awards based on goals aligned with the Company's long-term strategy and which span over a combination of a three-year cumulative period or three one-year periods.
+Other Limited Perquisites Primarily the reimbursement of certain life and disability (or equivalent) policies for the benefit of NEOs and their families and auto allowance for certain NEOs.